 We use advanced techniques to test the mechanical responses of materials under various conditions such as temperature, climate, impact, multi-axial tensile, fatigue, and chemical exposure to determine their effects on material behaviors including creep, physical and chemical aging, stress cracking, stress relaxation, strain, and others.
 Our engineers apply this essential material data to establish the most applicable materials to use and to verify that the material will perform as specified.

-Our polymer characterization laboratory is equipped with a variety of thermal analysis testing instruments including TGA (Thermogravimetric Analysis), DSC (Differential Scanning Calorimeter), DMA (Dynamic Mechanical Analysis), TMA (Thermomechanical Analysis) and FTIR (Fourier Transform Infrared Spectroscopy).
+Our ISO 17025:2005 accredited polymer laboratory is equipped with a variety of thermal analysis testing instruments including TGA (Thermogravimetric Analysis), DSC (Differential Scanning Calorimeter), DMA (Dynamic Mechanical Analysis), TMA (Thermomechanical Analysis) and FTIR (Fourier Transform Infrared Spectroscopy).
 In addition to the ability to fully characterize polymers, polymer composites and elastomers, we can conduct exposure–based aging investigations as a function of applied stress/strain, temperature and time.
 Standard exposure-based tests can include a combination of sustained and variable stress/strain in contact with operating fluid, explosive decompression and high pressure/high temperature (HPHT) aging in corrosive media, sterilization, physical aging, ultraviolet weathering, and simulated life cycle testing.